Reevo55/ddd-journey/conceptual-overview/basics.md

   }
 }

-const fiveDollars = new Money(5, 'USD');
+const fiveDollars = new Money(5, "USD");
-const anotherFiveDollars = new Money(5, 'USD');
+const anotherFiveDollars = new Money(5, "USD");

 console.log(fiveDollars.equals(anotherFiveDollars)); // Outputs: true
 ```

 In this example, even though fiveDollars and anotherFiveDollars are different instances, they are considered equal because their amount and currency attributes are identical.

 ### Aggregates

 Aggregate is a pattern that helps us ensure the consistency of changes to objects in the business domain.

 An Aggregate is a group of related objects that are treated as a single unit.
 This group consists of one or more Entities, and possibly Value Objects.
 All of these objects together form a single conceptual whole, where one Entity leads as the "root," and the others are encapsulated within this root.